Vbansal21/ProjectCadence/weeks/W01_20250804_reverse-stdlib/NOTES.md

 ## What I learned / reinforced

 - **Template linkage reality check.**
   Function templates that depend on TU-local types (lambdas, unnamed structs) must be fully visible in the header.
-Declaring in a header but defining in a `.cpp` invites ODR/link errors unless you explicitly manage instantiations (and you can’t for anonymous types).
+Declaring in a header but defining in a `.cpp` invites ODR/link errors unless you explicitly manage instantiations (and you can't for anonymous types).
 - **Comparator is part of the type.**
-  `Compare` in `my_sort` isn’t “just a function”; the lambda’s *type* is unique.
+  `Compare` in `my_sort` isn't "just a function"; the lambda's *type* is unique.
 Header-only is the path of least resistance here.
-- **Vector’s truth is object lifetime.**
+- **Vector's truth is object lifetime.**
-  The work isn’t `new[]`; it’s *placement-new into raw storage* and manually calling destructors on the constructed range.
+  The work isn't `new[]`; it's *placement-new into raw storage* and manually calling destructors on the constructed range.
 Reallocation is a dance:

 1) allocate raw storage for `new_cap`
 2) move/copy-construct into new storage